 Our goal is to graduate your child in four years (or less!), and you can help us by making sure that your child stays on track.
 This can be complicated since student records are confidential and we have to receive permission from your son or daughter before we can discuss his or her academic record with you.
 So once your child has been accepted, have him or her visit our Delegated Access site on the myFSU Portal to grant you access to his or her academic record.
 With this access, you can monitor your child's class schedule and, perhaps most importantly, his or her grades.
 You would be surprised by how many parents don't know their child's official college GPA.
-All they know is the GPA their child has self reported and, sadly, these do not always match.
+All they know is the GPA their child has self-reported and, sadly, these do not always match.

-Studies have found that most college students will change their majors at least once before they graduate.
+Most college students will change their majors at least once before they graduate.
 What can you do to help your child identify the major and career path that is right for him or her?
 We encourage you and your son or daughter to read, share, and discuss "Choosing a Major at Florida State University" in advance of beginning college.
 It's filled with helpful websites, exercises, and activities designed to help students identify a major that will meet their career goals.

 Most of our baccalaureate degree programs require 120 semester hours of specific earned credit to graduate.
 While there are many ways to accumulate 120 hours, the original concept was for students to earn 15 semester hours per term, for two terms each year, for a total of four years.
 In practice, students can earn 120 hours in many different ways as long as it only takes four years to graduate!

 It is highly likely that your child will earn college credit prior to enrolling at Florida State.
 We recognize many different types of accelerated mechanisms that allow students to earn college credit while still in high school.
 A student can earn college credit by taking dual enrollment classes or by passing AP, IB, AICE, or CLEP exams.
-We also award a limited amount of credit in English and Mathematics based upon ACT or SAT results.

 Beginning with a required meeting with your child's assigned academic adviser during Orientation, your son or daughter will always have someone to turn to for academic advice.
 We take advising seriously and assign students their advisers based upon their choice of major.
 If the major changes, so does the adviser.
 For all of our majors, we provide an academic map that outlines a four year, term-by-term guide to graduation.